eth-infinitism/trampoline-example/README.md

 <img src="src/assets/img/logo.png" width="260"/>

-Trampoline is a chrome extension boilerplate code to showcase your own Smart Contract Wallets with React 18 and Webpack 5 support.
+Trampoline is a Chromium extension boilerplate code to showcase your own Smart Contract Wallets with React 18 and Webpack 5 support.

-## Installation and Running
+## Installing and Running

 ### Steps: